jvg0119/blocitoff_ec/README.md

 ### to automate the deletion of the todo items run whenever:
   * to start whenever
-    * whenver -w
+    * whenever -w
   * to stop whenvere
-    * whenver -c theCronJob
+    * whenever -c theCronJob
     * crontab -r
-    * whenver clear
+    * whenever clear